andr3w6826/power-outage-analysis/README.md

 #### **So, is `DEMAND.LOSS.MW` NMAR?**
 Since we reject the null hypothesis, it indicates that demand loss is more likely to be missing when outages have a significantly different duration (either shorter or longer).
 This suggests that the missingness of DEMAND.LOSS.MW is not completely random (NMAR) and is instead dependent on outage duration (MAR)

+This makes sense in a real-world context: shorter outages might not have demand loss reported because the impact was minimal or not recorded in time, while extreme outages might also be missing data due to infrastructure failures or reporting inconsistencies.

 # Hypothesis Testing

 Power outages disrupt lives and infrastructure, but different causes may require different mitigation strategies.
 If severe weather leads to longer outages, investments in storm-proof infrastructure, grid resilience, and disaster recovery should be prioritized.
 Conversely, if intentional attacks cause comparable disruptions, cybersecurity and physical grid protection may require greater attention.